Working with AWS App Runner

 2. Next, we connect AWS App Runner to GitHub.
 Please confirm that you have set up prerequisites before continuing.

-When completing the first step, in the console, you will be prompted to first select one of the two options for deployment, either to select a container registry-based deployment (‘Container registry’) or a code repository based (‘Source code repository’).
-Choose ‘Source code repository’.
+When completing the first step, in the console, you will be prompted to select one of the two deployment options: a container registry-based deployment (‘Container registry’) or a code repository-based (‘Source code repository’).
+Choose ‘Source code repository.’

 source & deployment